cdsittampalam/documentation/docs/Qredo Network.md

 The Qredo network includes behaviours to ensure that transactions are saved securely on the Qredo blockchain.

-#### Aggregated Digital Signatures
+#### Digital Signatures

-A transaction contains encrypted messages between nodes with signatures in BLS format.
-Before a transaction is written to the Qredo blockchain, the aggregated digital signatures of participants that sign a transaction need to be recorded.
+A transaction contains encrypted messages between nodes with one or more signatures in BLS format.
+When a user signs up for the Qredo network, their own signature is added to the Qredo blockchain in the form of an IDDoc.
+Transactions, in the case of transfers and withdrawals are written to the Qredo blockchain with the aggregated digital signatures of the participants that sign a transaction.
 Recording the aggregation of signatures makes the Qredo blockchain serve as a consensus-driven immutable record of asset ownership.
+A transaction cannot be written to the Qredo blockchain without the aggregated signatures.

 #### Consensus Rules